Probing supermassive black hole scalarization with Pulsar Timing Arrays: BH scalarization

-where $\lambda$ and $F$ are the dimensionful coupling and the function introduced in the previous section, and $f$ is an analytic function of the GB invariant.\\ Let us first focus on the case in which $f(\mathcal{G})=-\mathcal{G}$.
+Let us first focus on the case in which $f(\mathcal{G})=-\mathcal{G}$.
 An important distinction must be made among models within this class, depending on the form of $F(\varphi)$.
 In fact, if the first derivative $F'(\varphi_0)\neq 0$ for every value $\varphi_0$ of the scalar field, one obtains a theory in which all possible BH solutions source a nontrivial scalar profile~\cite{Sotiriou:2013qea,Sotiriou:2014pfa}.
 This means that GR BH solutions are not solutions of EsGB.
-This is the case, for instance, for the shift-symmetric \cite{Sotiriou:2013qea,Sotiriou:2014pfa} and dilatonic \cite{Kanti:1995vq,Pani:2009wy,Kleihaus:2015aje} coupling functions, given by $F(\varphi)=\varphi$ and $F(\varphi)=\exp{(\varphi)}$, respectively.\\ Notice that the shift-symmetric models exhibit characteristic features, like finite-radius singularities, whose location depends on the coupling $\lambda$~\cite{Sotiriou:2013qea,Sotiriou:2014pfa}.
+This is the case, for instance, for the shift-symmetric \cite{Sotiriou:2013qea,Sotiriou:2014pfa} and dilatonic \cite{Kanti:1995vq,Pani:2009wy,Kleihaus:2015aje} coupling functions, given by $F(\varphi)=\varphi$ and $F(\varphi)=\exp{(\varphi)}$, respectively.

+Notice that the shift-symmetric models exhibit characteristic features, like finite-radius singularities, whose location depends on the coupling $\lambda$~\cite{Sotiriou:2013qea,Sotiriou:2014pfa}.
 The presence of these singularities, if one requires them to be always located within the event-horizon, imposes a lower bound on the BH size, that translates into an observational constraint on the coupling $\lambda$ for this theory~\cite{Charmousis:2021npl,Fernandes:2022kvg}.
-However, it is worth mentioning that the shift-symmetric EsGB theory, when requiring that it produces observable deviations from GR at astrophysical scales, presents issue with causality~\cite{Serra:2022pzl}.
-In the dilatonic case, one also encounters a lower BH mass limit, set by the dimensionful coupling $\lambda$, so that the best experimental constraints can be put from low mass BH observations \cite{Maselli:2014fca}.\\ A different situation occurs if one imposes $F'(\varphi_0)= 0$ for a certain $\varphi_0$~\cite{Silva:2017uqg}.
+However, it is worth mentioning that the shift-symmetric EsGB theory, when requiring that it produces observable deviations from GR at astrophysical scales, presents issues with causality~\cite{Serra:2022pzl}.
+In the dilatonic case, one also encounters a lower BH mass limit, set by the dimensionful coupling $\lambda$, so that the best experimental constraints can be put from low mass BH observations \cite{Maselli:2014fca}.

+A different situation occurs if one imposes $F'(\varphi_0)= 0$ for a certain $\varphi_0$~\cite{Silva:2017uqg}.
 In this case, BH solutions typically exist in separate branches.
 In particular, the GR BH solutions, characterized by a trivial configuration of the scalar field, given by $\varphi = \varphi_0$, are also allowed.
 Consider now the dynamics of a scalar perturbation $\delta\varphi$ around this configuration, ruled by the linearized Klein-Gordon equation